Requirements and Limitations

 • [For restore to another VM, to original location, or permissions only] If the target VM uses the gMSA account and you restore files from a backup, you must also install this account on the mount server associated with the backup repository on which the backup resides.
 If you restore from a replica, you must install the gMSA account on the backup server.

-Requirements for Data Deduplication
+Source for Data Recovery

 • You cannot restore files from a backup created in the reverse incremental mode if the backup job is being performed.
 If the backup is created in the incremental backup mode and the backup job is being performed, you can restore files from any available restore point.